 The existence of the benefits and functions of accounting is very important in the movement of the wheels of business and finance, this shows that the discipline of accounting has a very vital role, especially in business and financial life.
 The existence of the discipline of accounting has a very flexible role to the needs of society which changes from time to time and must show and reflect the cultural, economic, legal, social, and political conditions of the society in which it operates in running its business.
 (Campbell & Hardiman, 1994).
 Thus the existence of accounting science must remain in a position that is technically and socially useful.
-In acknowledging its existence in its position for business needs in public life, the current accounting science is a communication medium that describes past financial information.
+In acknowledging its existence in its position for business needs in people's lives, the current science of accounting is a communication medium that describes past financial information.
 Likewise, with past events in accounting which are usually referred to as accounting history(Sukoharsono, 1998).